Stackelberg Coupling of Online Representation Learning and Reinforcement Learning: Preliminary

-\textbf{Stackelberg Game.} A Stackelberg game is a hierarchical game involving two types of players: a \emph{leader} and one or more \emph{followers} \cite{osborne2004introduction}.
+\paragraph{Stackelberg Game.} A Stackelberg game is a hierarchical game involving two types of players: a \emph{leader} and one or more \emph{followers}~\citep{osborne2004introduction}.
 The leader moves first, choosing an action $a_L$ from its action set $\mathcal{A}_L$.
 The follower, equipped with the full information on the leader's action $a_L$, chooses its own action $a_F$ from its action set $\mathcal{A}_F$ to maximize its own utility $u_F(a_L, a_F)$, given $a_L$.
 The basic equilibrium relationship for the Stackelberg game is reflected by the following bi-level optimization problem: $\max_{a_L} U_L(a_L, a_F^*(a_L)), \text{ s.t. } a_F^*(a_L) \in \arg\max_{a_F} U_F(a_L, a_F)$, with $U_L(a_L,a_F)$ being the utility of the leader.

-The defining characteristic is the leader's ability to anticipate and influence the follower's decision by committing to a strategy first.
-Recognizing this dependence, the leader strategically guides the follower toward decisions that are advantageous to both of them with shared or closely related utilities.
-This observation inspires our proposed SCORER framework introduced in the subsequent.
+The defining characteristic is the leader's ability to anticipate and influence the follower's decision by committing to a strategy first, steering the game toward a favorable equilibrium.
+This hierarchical dynamic inspires our proposed SCORER framework.